KyleNeece/KyleNeece.github.io/content/DND/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20 pt. 2.md

 		- **Mark**: "Fuck I'm hit, fucking shrapnel"
 			- (Party action and dialogue response)
 		- **Mark**: Go, follow her, I can patch myself up
-- **Party gets to broken down building, sprinkle dialogue along the way**
+- **Party gets to broken down building, sprinkle dialogue along the way** --> a hole in the wall, there is also a hole in the ground, platforming
 	- Describe scene
 	- Get to truck and describe the GOO magic residue
 	- **Mark**: see anything?